Audio and video resources

 Victorian Autism Specific Early Learning and Care Centre

-Raising a child with ASD: an exploration of family adaptation
+Raising an Autistic child: an exploration of family adaptation

-Wellbeing in toddler aged siblings of children with ASD
+Wellbeing in toddler aged siblings of Autistic children

 Language and communication